-36.01 If an Employee sustains an injury in the course of his duties and is eligible for Workers' Compensation, he shall be paid that amount necessary to make up the difference between what he receives as compensation and his full salary so long as his accumulation of sick leave credits permit.
+36.01 If an Employee sustains an injury in the course of their duties and is eligible for Workers' Compensation, they shall be paid that amount necessary to make up the difference between what they receive as compensation and their full salary so long as their accumulation of sick leave credits permit.
 Sick Leave benefits will be used on a pro rata basis based on the difference in salary paid by the Board.